 2. Make the place habitable

 If you are the boss, you need to make the office habitable for all workers.
 Note that a stressful work environment cannot be productive.
-So, ensure that there are healthy snacks in the office, the temperature is habitable, the office layout is functional and supportive of effective employee engagement, and the colors are warm and calming.
+So, ensure healthy snacks in the office, the temperature is habitable, the office layout is functional and supportive of effective employee engagement, and the colors are warm and calming.
 Invest in quality grow lights to ensure that the office plants are healthy and beautiful.
-If you haven’t brought in live plants yet, please do so ASAP because nature is known to take people’s minds off of their stress.
+If you haven’t brought in live plants yet, please do so ASAP because nature is known to take people’s minds off their stress.

 3. Take charge of each situation

 Human beings are wired to operate on confidence, so you need to be confident in everything you do, no matter what the situation is.
 Note that the stress hormone is activated when you tell your brain that you have lost control of a situation.
 If you know for sure that you cannot control a situation, just let it go and make peace with it before it damages your confidence.

 Stress will eventually get to you no matter how hard you try to avoid it.
 However, when it does, you should not allow it to consume you.
 Take stress-relief breaks once in a while.
 You can decide to go on vacation at least once a year, take a nap every day after lunch, or go for a massage after a stressful day at work.
 If you are the boss, allow your employees to have a field day at least once a week.
 That is the day you let them work as they; please provide the weekly deadlines are met.
 You don’t call for meetings, send memos, or do anything that can overwhelm employees or cause panic in the office.